Tyrique1512/MedCare/README.md

 **•	Family Coverage Plan:** Investigate the lack of clicks despite high impressions, as there are likely issues with the campaign or missing data.

 **• Compare Health Coverage:** Collaborate with the actuarial team to analyze this campaign category's demographics and health needs to ensure the campaign isn’t attracting higher-risk profiles than planned.

+**Health Awareness:** Within Health for All campaigns, focus on health awareness-type marketing, and less on product promotion-type campaigns, which had low signup rate and CTR.

+**COVID Campaigns:** Investigate the cause of abnormally high cost per signup for COVID-based campaigns, which had 2 signups that costed over $1K, compared to an average signup cost of $3,70.
+Consider removing these campaigns altogether.

 # Dashboard